-Heading into 2020 we have most of the names that finished up top in 2019 projected to do the same.
+Heading into 2021, we have most of the names that finished up top in 2020 projected to do the same.
 This has a lot to do with targeting offenses that move the ball.
-Harrison Butker finished first in fantasy points, averaging 9.2 per game.
-He was extremely efficient, and also led the league in field goal attempts.
-Wil Lutz was second, and both also were among the tops in extra points as well.
+Jason Sanders finished first in fantasy points, averaging 10.8 per game.
+He was extremely efficient, and also ranked fourth in the league in field goal attempts.
+Tyler Bass was first, and both also were among the tops in extra points as well.
 Both come in as top five options.

-Justin Tucker was third in fantasy points last season and had just 29 field goal attempts.
+Justin Tucker was seventh in fantasy points last season and had just 29 field goal attempts.
 A lot of this had to do with John Harbaugh’s more aggressive nature in going for it on fourth down, but also the Ravens were a finely tuned offense that did not need to kick a ton of field goals.
-Either way, Tucker racked up 59 extra points which helped.
+Either way, Tucker racked up a lot of extra points which helped.

-Making a jump this past year was Zane Gonzalez.
+Making a jump this past year was Tyler Bass.
 He will be used as an example below of how an improved offense can help out kickers in fantasy.
-With a fast-paced offense, he had 35 attempts and finished fourth in fantasy points.
-We should get Robbie Gould back to strong numbers, and the same goes for Greg Zuerlein.
-Both project to be top five kickers in fantasy points, who are on offenses that move the ball with ease.
+With a fast-paced offense, he had 34 field goal attempts, the most in the NFL, and finished third in fantasy points.
+We should get Harrison Butker back to strong numbers, and the same goes for Ryan Succop.
+Both project to be top ten kickers in fantasy points, who are on offenses that move the ball with ease.

 You will find that the kicker rankings tie into how offenses perform.
 Teams that don’t score often, play slow, or are constantly trailing will not produce strong fantasy numbers for kickers.
-The Jets, Colts, Redskins, and Raiders kickers last season all finished among the bottom in fantasy points.
-The volume just wasn’t there for them to produce, and that is the most crucial aspect for kickers.
+Last season, the Lions, 49ers, Jets, and Steelers kickers finished among the bottom in fantasy points.
+The volume wasn’t there for them to produce, which is the most crucial aspect for kickers.

 Kicker Fantasy Draft Strategy